Indianapolis 500 drivers, race time and how to watch

 How can I watch the race live?

-ABC will be airing the Indy 500, with pre-race coverage beginning at 11 a.m.
-ET on Sunday.
+ABC will be airing the Indy 500, with pre-race coverage beginning Sunday at 11 a.m.
+ET.
 You can also search for in-person tickets online here.

 The Indianapolis Motor Speedway website says the command for drivers to start their engines will take place at 12:12 p.m.
 ET and the race will unfold at 12:19 p.m.
 ET.